Microsoft: Cloud Computing To Generate 14 Million Jobs by 2015

 "Like the outsourcing wave of the 90s, the idea of how translatable IT talents are within a company doesn't line up for me," said Brad Shimmin, an analyst at Current Analysis.

 "If your IT staff is dedicated to managing physical servers and you no longer have to manage those physical servers but your opportunity shifts to create solutions that run on top of a cloud platform, it's not going to be the same people doing the work," Shimmin said.

 "It's definitely been proven so far that the cloud platform makes companies more nimble and able to invest more readily in new opportunities.
-But at the same time, as companies move from highly centralized infrastructure to a cloud-based infrastructure, it's going to force those companies to change.
+But at the same time, as companies move from highly centralized to a cloud-based infrastructure, it's going to force those companies to change.
 Some of that change is going to be painful."

 Posted: 2012-03-13 @ 8:08am PT